pete-thompson/selenium-spotfire-dotnet/Readme.md

 The general pattern for using the driver classes is:

 * Create a driver using the GetDriverForSpotfire method.
+* Set the Server URL (and optionally any credentials)
 * Open a Spotfire analysis.
 * Interact with the analysis.
 * Dispose of the driver.